Account Based Marketing:

 Target Account Selection Resources: How to Select Accounts

-Personalize with Predictive: Apply Predictive Marketing in Your ABM
+Personalize with Predictive: Apply Intent Data in Your ABM

 Predictive marketing uses data to define your audience, so you can be more relevant with your targeting and grow your business at a faster pace.
 Predictive marketing looks deep into the data within your CRM to find the right list of accounts for your ABM strategy.
-And now with predictive insights, you can use data to hyper-personalize your outreach.
+And now with intent data, you can use relevant topics to hyper-personalize your outreach.
 Think of predictive marketing as the ultimate strategic partner to ABM.

 Consider the following three core impacts of predictive marketing, and how they are utilized in an account-based strategy: